-'consultant.''
-"Mack said to the best of his knowledge, mack said to the best of his knowledge, Huang never worked as a consultant, but DISCO [Defense Industrial Security Clear-ance Office] did issue a top-secret clearance to Huang. ..
+"Mack said to the best of his knowledge, Mack said to the best of ms knowledge, Huang never worked as a consultant, but DISCO [Defense Industrial Security Clear-ance Office] did issue a top-secret clearance to Huang. .
 DISCO has never been notified to cancel the clearance," the memo continued.
 The memo writer said the clearance, issued on Dec.
 14, 1995, was still valid on Dec.
+9, 1996.

 Yet another mysterious document: Commerce security officer Richard Duncan-Mack's colleague-on Feb.
 13, 1995, wrote an internal memo listing Huang among other officials as signing SF-312s.
-Was this an at-
+Was this an attempt to create a paper trail?
+This is the curious conclusion of John